grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 Twenty minutes later there was a clunk from the depths of the _Prospect_ as the _Gnat_ detached.
 Bastian eased the throttle forward slightly and the sounds inside the boat responded with a slightly increased pitch.
 The difference in speed was not significant, and most of the crew did not detect their increased velocity through the water.

-[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, desert, shine and moria, or paper in gvim ------)

-But Percy could.
-To her it felt like her boat was now tearing through the deep, and the terror of what may be hanging down from the surface directly in her path made her break out in a cold sweat that did not evaporate in the cool, damp air of the control room.
+But Percy felt it.
+It felt like her boat was now tearing through the deep, and the terror of what may be hanging down from the surface directly in her path made her break out in a cold sweat that did not evaporate in the cool, damp air of the control room.

 For the first half of the night, they kept up the active pings.
 Percy traded the assurance of a clear path for the fear that each ping almost certainly allowed the _Grackle_ to continue to track them.